Alfred University logo

 Key Highlights

-• Founded in 1836, Alfred University is the oldest surviving co-educational college in New York and New England to admit women to all programs.
+• Founded in 1836, it's the oldest surviving co-educational college in New York and New England.

-• Home to the New York State College of Ceramics, a unique public college renowned for ceramic and glass engineering and art, serving state industry.
+• Home to the New York State College of Ceramics, a global leader in ceramics and glass (engineering and art/design).

-• Ranked #45 among Regional Universities North by U.S. News & World Report in its 2021 edition.
+• Ranked #45 among Regional Universities North by U.S. News & World Report in 2021.

 Timeline